What form of Chinese does Chineasy teach?

 Yes!
 The Chineasy book is available in 6 different languages: English, Dutch, French, Italian, German and Spanish languages.
 The English edition is available in both UK and US English.
 The publisher for our UK edition is Thames & Hudson and the US edition is published by Harper Design.

 You can also purchase the Chineasy ebook on iTunes and Amazon.
 You can check out ‘where to buy’ to see where you can purchase them from our international stockists in different countries!

 Is there a Chineasy App?

 There will be!
-We know that we live in a digital age and the plan is to get an App as soon as possible.
-The first App is scheduled to be released in March 2014 to coincide with the Chineasy book launch with a second following in later 2014.
+We know that we live in a digital age and the plan is to get an App out to help everyone to learn Chinese with us anytime anywhere.
+Stay tuned!